LambdaLabsML/dreambooth/README.md

 ## NeuRIPS2022 Workshop

-For NeuRIPS workshop, please use this [guide](./doc/NeuRIPS.md) to run the Jupyter notebooks in Lambda Cloud IDE.
+For NeuRIPS workshop, please use this [guide](./neurips2022/NeuRIPS.md) to run the Jupyter notebooks in Lambda Cloud IDE.

 ## Guide

-Install in
+Local install using Python virtual environment.

 ```
 python -m venv .venv --prompt dreambooth && \